HM Prison Weare

 HMP Weare was an Adult Male/Category C prison ship berthed in Portland Harbour in Dorset, England.
-It was the latest in a lengthy history of British prison ships, which included HMS Maidstone, used as a prison during Operation Demetrius in the 1970s, HMS Argenta, in use as a prison in the 1920s, and a long list of British prison hulks dating from the late 18th-century to the mid 19th-century.
+It was the latest in a lengthy history of British prison ships, which included HMS Maidstone, used as a prison during Operation Demetrius in the 1970s, HMS Argenta, in use as a prison in the 1920s, and a long list of British prison hulks dating from the late 18th century to the mid-19th century.

 History

 The ship was built in 1979 by Götaverken Finnboda of Stockholm, Sweden, as a floating accommodation barge for the offshore oil and gas industry.
 It was one of several such vessels owned by the Swedish company Consafe Offshore AB, under the name Safe Esperia.
 The vessel was acquired by the British Bibby Line in 1982, renamed Bibby Resolution, and chartered to the Ministry of Defence to provide troop accommodation in the Falkland Islands.

 The Bibby Resolution, and her sister ship Bibby Venture, were bought by the New York City Department of Correction in 1988 to serve as prison ships.
-Bibby Resolution, as Maritime Facility II (MTF2), was docked in the East River at Montgomery Street in the Lower East Side and held up to 380 inmates.
+Bibby Resolution, as Maritime Facility II (MTF2), was docked in the East River at Montgomery Street on the Lower East Side of Manhattan and held up to 380 inmates.
 It was finally closed in 1992.
 In 1994 both ships were sold.

 The UK established HMP Weare in 1997 as a temporary measure to ease prison overcrowding, and after a formal planning application was agreed the Bibby Resolution, now HMP Weare, was brought from New York.
 Weare was docked at the disused Royal Navy dockyard at the Isle of Portland.
 The ship went on to hold 400 prisoners (as of June 2004) who were mainly at the end of their prison sentence.
 The ship had a five-storied cell block.

 Upon the prison's opening, the ship became an object of political controversy, but later became something of a tourist attraction.
 The ship created two hundred and fifty jobs, and boosted the economy by an estimated £9 million a year.
 At the time it was also Portland's third prison, alongside HM Prison The Verne and HM Prison Portland.
 After two years of use, HM Prison Weare was given a positive inspection report by the then chief inspector of prisons, Sir David Ramsbotham, who said it delivered "the best possible treatment and conditions for prisoners under difficult circumstances".
 However, there was debate upon the ship's long-term future.